ShahriyarR/MySQL-AutoXtraBackup/docs/advance_features.rst

     compress_chunk_size=65536
     compress_threads=4
     decompress=TRUE
-    #Enable if you want to remove .qp files after decompression.(Not available yet, will be released with XB 2.3.7 and 2.4.6)
+    #Enable if you want to remove .qp files after decompression.(Available from PXB 2.3.7 and 2.4.6)
     remove_original=FALSE